Checking your criminal record

 Victoria Police releases criminal history information on the basis of findings of guilt, regardless of whether or not a conviction is recorded.
 Police records are released in accordance with these guidelines (Victoria Police Information Release Policy):

-- If the individual was an adult (17 or 18 years* or over) when last found guilty of an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)., and 10 years have elapsed, no details of previous offences are released.
+- If the individual was an adult (17 or 18 years* or over) when last found guilty of an offence, and 10 years have elapsed, no details of previous offences are released.

 - If the individual was a child (under 17 or 18 years*) when last found guilty of an offence, and five years have elapsed, no details of previous offences are released.

-- If the last finding of guilt resulted in a A sentence for a criminal offence that does not involve imprisonment.
-The offender would normally be sentenced to a form of rehabilitation.
-See also ICO (intensive correction order). or a A prison sentence. of 30 months or less, the 10- or five-year period starts from the day the individual was found guilty.
+- If the last finding of guilt resulted in a non-custodial sentence or a custodial sentence of 30 months or less, the 10- or five-year period starts from the day the individual was found guilty.

 - If the last recorded or most recently committed offence qualifies to be released, then all findings of guilt are released, including juvenile offences (i.e. the entire criminal record).

-- If the record contains an offence that resulted in a custodial sentence of longer than 30 months, the offence A document that sets out what a person wants to happen to their money and other property after they die. always be released.
+- If the record contains an offence that resulted in a custodial sentence of longer than 30 months, the offence will always be released.

 - If 10 years have elapsed since the last finding of guilt, only the offence(s) that resulted in a custodial sentence of longer than 30 months are released.